Scouting America

 Safety Note: Rocket must be built to meet the safety code of the National Association of Rocketry.
 See the "Model Rocketry" chapter of the Space Exploration merit badge pamphlet.

-Alternative requirement: If local laws prohibit launching model rockets, do the following activity: Make a model of a NASA rocket.
+Alternative Requirement: If local laws prohibit launching model rockets, do the following activity: Make a model of a NASA rocket.
 Explain the functions of the parts.
 Give the history of the rocket.

 Identify and explain the following rocket parts: